cspr-rad/kairos-spec/src/spec.typ

     updated_account_balances: MerkleRootHash, update_metadata:
     MerkleRootUpdateMetadata, signature: Signature],
   [],
-  [- Verifies that the transaction cointains the same amount of tokens used to update
+  [- Verifies that the transaction contains the same amount of tokens used to update
       the account balance\
       - Moves the amount from the depositor's L1 account to the account owned by the system\
       - Verifies the depositor's signature\
       - Verifies the new Merkle root given the public inputs and metadata\
-      - Updates the system's on-chain state on successfull verification ],
+      - Updates the system's on-chain state on successful verification ],
   [verify_withdraw],
   [withdrawer: AccountID, amount: UnsignedINT, tokenId: TokenID,